rillki/ymt/README.md

 Your will find the binary in the `bin/` folder.

-Currently only macOS and Linux platforms have a build configuration.
-My Windows build configuration fails to build the utility.
-Try to build it yourself and please report back upon success!!!
-Read more [here](https://github.com/koji-kojiro/matplotlib-d).
+#### Note
+`ymt` supports macOS, Linux and Windows 10.
+However, since my Windows 10 build configuration fails to build the `plotting` and `xlsxwriter` utilities, that functionality is unavailable.
+Everything else functions as normal.

 ### LICENSE
 All code is licensed under the MIT license.